 According to recent statistics and data, traditional face to face therapy in the U.S currently costs $120 per session on average.
 If you live in a major city such as LA or New York, a therapy session can cost $200 or more!
 While insurance co-pay only covers about 20% of that amount, that also applies to many of the online therapy platforms – so the difference in price remains huge.

-One common misconception is that getting help online is cheaper because the quality of services is lower.
+One common misconception is that getting help online is cheaper because the quality of virtual therapy is lower.
 This can’t be farther from the truth – companies such as Betterhelp, Talkspace or Amwell are worth billions of dollars and enjoy a stellar reputation.

 Smaller companies such as Online-Therapy.com for example, compensate by focusing on quality over quantity.
 You can go to their site and see for yourself – many of the therapists there are ivy league graduates, and again, the reviews from users are overwhelmingly positive.